JadonBelair/chip8/README.md

 ## Goals

-- [ ] better way of choosing which rom to load
+- [X] better way of choosing which rom to load
-- [ ] screen wrap toggle
+- [X] screen wrap toggle
+- [ ] allow changing of roms folder location
 - [ ] sound
 - [ ] find a way to speed up the program